 Our own team at Explore Hampi have discovered several undocumented sites in the area.
 The image above for instance was captured by our team on one of our expeditions.
 It depicts someone important, perhaps a tribal leader (with a headgear) and his partner (with a skirt like garment or robe) participating in some sort of ritual.
 Other scenes depict hunting, dancing, cattle herding.
 These paintings give us an important insight into lives of prehistoric humans in the region.

 Most of the rock shelters with cave paintings are inaccessible, some of them are high up on boulder hills, some are on private land with restricted access.
 Today it is very difficult as a visitor to gain access to these locations on your own.
-At Explore Hampi we can organise special expedition with required permissions on request.
-It is also possible to organise a hike to Megalithic site of Hire Benakal on request.
+At Explore Hampi we have curated a special tour that traces the prehistory of this region and tries to answer questions about who these people where, what did they eat?
+What was their lives like?
+Join us on our Prehistoric tour of Hampi.

 One of the first thing one notices as they enter Hampi, is its awe-inspiring landscape filled with uniquely shaped boulders stacked on top of each other.